Harriet Crawford

-Harriet Elizabeth Walston Crawford, Lady Swinnerton-Dyer (born 1937) is a British archaeologist.
-She is Reader Emerita at the UCL Institute of Archaeology and a senior fellow at the McDonald Institute for Archaeological Research, University of Cambridge.
+Harriet Elizabeth Walston Crawford, Lady Swinnerton-Dyer (1937-2026) was a British archaeologist.
+She was reader emerita at the UCL Institute of Archaeology and a senior fellow at the McDonald Institute for Archaeological Research, University of Cambridge.

 Life

 Harriet Crawford Browne was born in 1937, the elder daughter of the judge Sir Patrick Browne and Evelyn Sophie Alexandra Walston.

 In 1983 she married the mathematician Peter Swinnerton-Dyer.

+Career

+Crawford studied at the University of Cambridge and the UCL Institute of Archaeology, where she completed her PhD in 1962.
+In 1990, she was appointed to the Institute of Archaeology.
+She was director of the London Bahrain Archaeological Expedition (SAAR) alongside Jane Moon and Robert Killick from 1990 until 1995.

+Crawford was chair of the British School of Archaeology in Iraq from 2000 until 2006.

 Ruth Whitehouse, the Institute of Archaeology's first woman professor, has commented that Crawford "definitely should have been" made professor there.
-After Crawford's retirement, the UCL Institute of Archaeology gave her the title of Reader Emerita, and more recently she has also been an Honorary Visiting Professor at the Institute.
+After Crawford's retirement, the UCL Institute of Archaeology gave her the title of reader emerita, and subsequently honorary visiting professor.